 Price Discrimination within and across EMU Markets: Evidence from French Exporters

 We study the cross-sectional dispersion of prices paid by EMU importers for French products.
-We document a significant level of price dispersion both within product categories across exporters, and within exporters across buyers.
-This latter source of price discrepancies, sellers' price discrimination across buyers, is indicative of deviations from the law-of-one price.
-Price discrimination (i) is substantial within the EU, within the euro area, and within EMU countries; (ii) has not decreased over the last two decades; (iii) is more prevalent among the largest firms and for more differentiated products; (iv) is lower among retailers and wholesalers; (v) is also observed within almost perfectly homogenous product categories, which suggests that a non-negligible share of price discrimination is triggered by heterogeneous markups rather than quality or composition effects.
+We document a significant level of dispersion in unit values both within product categories across exporters, and within exporters across buyers.
+This latter source of price discrepancies, which we call price discrimination, reflects the ability of exporters to sell similar or differentiated varieties of a given product at different prices to different buyers.
+Price discrimination (i) is substantial within the EU, within the euro area, and within EMU countries; (ii) has not decreased over the last two decades; (iii) is more prevalent among the largest firms and for more differentiated products; (iv) is lower among retailers and wholesalers; (v) is also observed within almost perfectly homogenous product categories, which suggests that a non-negligible share of price discrimination is partly triggered by heterogeneous markups rather than quality or composition effects.
 We then estimate a rich statistical decomposition of the variance of prices to shed light on exporters' pricing strategies.